reu2018DL/YOLO-LITE/README.md

 # YOLO-LITE
-All the trained models used while developing YOLO-LITE
+YOLO-LITE is a web implementation of YOLOv2-tiny trained on MS COCO 2014 and PASCAL VOC 2007 + 2012.
+All the trained models (cfg and weights files) used while developing YOLO-LITE are here.
+Our goal is to create an architecture that can do real-time object detection at a speed of 10 FPS and a mean average precision of about 30% on a computer without a GPU.

 # Demo
 [Check out our models trained on COCO and VOC here.](https://reu2018dl.github.io/)